dustinpfister/blog_posts/_posts/threejs-arrow-helper.md

 ### 1.1 - Version numbers matter

-In this post I am using revision 98 of three.js, which was released in late October 2018.
-Three.js is still a project that is being developed, and at a fairly fast rate with new revisions continuing out what seems like every month.
+When I first started this post I was using revision 98 of three.js, which was released in late October 2018.
+The last time I edited this post I was using revision revision 127 of threejs, and when it comes to the arrow helper at least it would seem that not much has changed.
+Still three.js is a project that is being developed, and at a fairly fast rate with new revisions continuing out what seems like every month almost.
+So if the code examples here break the first thing you should check is the version number of threejs that you are using.

 ### 2 - Example of ArrowHelper